Dairy Promotion Grant for Farmers

 • Social media campaigns: Video series with targeted social media advertisements focusing on cow care, sustainability, health, and other topics

-Promotion grants for farmers in Vermont, New Hampshire, Massachusetts, and Rhode Island
+Promotion Grants | Vermont, New Hampshire, Massachusetts, and Rhode Island

 Deadlines: